ItunuIsewon/PGCAfricaAI_2025/modules/Practical_1.md

 ******
-‼️**Note:** Ensure that the dataset is in your current working directory or you use the full path leading to it.
+‼️**Note:** Ensure that the dataset is in your current working directory or use its full path.

 ```python
 #import libraries